 Protecting computer systems from theft or damage to their hardware, software or electronic data, as well as from disruption or misdirection of the services they provide.

 Studying the theory, experimentation, and engineering that form the basis for the design and use of information, computation, and their implementation in computer systems.

-We focus on technical projects in the field of machine learning, deep learning, and artificial intelligence using recently developed techniques, perspectives, and applications for market-relevant areas such as computer vision, natural language processing, and data analytics.
+We focus on helping students develop research and career-ready skills by training them to collaboratively work on technical projects in the field of machine learning, deep learning, and artificial intelligence using recently developed techniques and perspectives, and apply them to market-relevant areas such as computer vision, natural language processing, automation, and data analytics.

-If you are prospective academic, industry, or government partner and would like to collaborate with FIRE Capital One Machine Learning on a research project, please find the collaboration information here.
+If you are prospective academic, industry, or government partner, and would like to collaborate with FIRE Capital One Machine Learning on a research project, or would like to provide sponsorship, please find the partnership and sponsorship information here.

 Email: [email protected]

 Office: 3136 A.V.
 Williams Building, University of Maryland, College Park